tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

     Timber::$cache = true;
 }

-// Replace WP_ENV === 'production' by !WP_DEBUG if you are NOT in a Bedrock structure
+// Replace WP_ENV === 'production' by!WP_DEBUG if you are NOT in a Bedrock structure
 ```

 {% include image.html width="688" url="/img/timber-cache.png" description="Difference of rendering time before/after enabling Twig cache system. <a href='https://blackfire.io/profiles/compare/5b79d23e-3bb8-4089-8e56-82aaae679b6b/graph'>More details on this Blackfire trace</a>." %}

 Note that it caches the the compiled php template and not the data.
 Any edits made to the `.twig` templates on the production won't be reflected unless you clear the cache.
-(Who edits files on production though ? 😱 Certainly not you !)
+(Who edits files on production though? 😱 Certainly not you!)

 # Prefer storing your assets on the cloud

 Storing your assets on the local filesystem under `uploads/` directory is nice, but at some point, you'll have to synchronize this folder through all your environments, otherwise your local version will a complete different set of medias than the production and vice-versa.

-Remember when we talked about reproducable builds ?
-Wouldn't it be nice if we can store our media remotely so we don't use local filesystem ?
+Remember when we talked about reproducable builds?
+Wouldn't it be nice if we can store our media remotely so we don't use local filesystem?
 Spoiler alert, yes, it's nice.

 The one other major advantage of this technique is **allow your website to scale** to receive a huge spike of traffic load.
 All you have to do is to add more servers (horizontal scaling), since you have a reproducible build, the project and plugins will be the same on server number 1, 2, ...
 23, 24.